 Stockholders of Record: You may vote by either marking, signing and returning the enclosed proxy card or via the instructions included in your Notice or using telephone or Internet voting.
-You may also vote in person at the annual meeting.
+You may also vote online during the virtual annual meeting.

 Beneficial Stockholders: Your bank, broker or other holder of record will provide you with a voting instruction form for you to use to instruct them on how to vote your shares.
 Check the instructions provided by your bank, broker or other holder of record to see which voting options are available to you.
-However, since you are not the stockholder of record, you may not vote your shares in person at the annual meeting unless you request and obtain a valid, "legal" proxy from your bank, broker or other agent.
+However, since you are not the stockholder of record, you may not vote your shares at the virtual annual meeting unless you request and obtain a valid, "legal" proxy from your bank, broker or other agent.

 Votes submitted by telephone or via the Internet must be received by 11:59 p.m.
-Eastern Time on December 6, 2018.
-Submitting your proxy by mail or telephone or via the Internet will not affect your right to vote in person should you decide to attend the annual meeting in person.
+Eastern Time on December 2, 2020.
+Submitting your proxy by mail or telephone or via the Internet will not affect your right to vote online should you decide to attend the virtual annual meeting.